zediogoviana/ethcule-poirot/README.md

 ## How to Run

-To kickstart the app just run

 ```
+# To run locally with a custom Neo4j DB
 bin/server

+# or to run everything inside Docker
+bin/server_docker
 ```

 This will start the application and the respective Supervisors for the Explorers and Neo4j interactions.